 Attingham Park (20 minutes by car) and Sunnycroft (30 minutes by car).
 Both National Trust

-Montgomery (40 mins by car) and Welshpool (10 minutes on by car)
+Montgomery (40 mins by car) and Welshpool, Wales (10 minutes by car)

 Montgomery is a charming border market town in the Marches with a long and colourful history.
-Cross Offa’s Dyke into Wales and watched over by a solid Castle built during the reign of Henry III the town has several places to find good food, an interesting church complete with highwayman’s grave and the unique Bunners hardware shop where you can buy everything form a tin bath to quod bikes plus everything in-between.
-Travelling north is Welshpool with its narrow gauge railway and Powis Castle with its fine collection of paintings, sculptures, furniture and tapestries as well as Italinate terraces and yew hedges in the gardens.
-On the way back you may consider having a meal at a third generation family pub, The Windmill.
+Cross Offa’s Dyke into Wales and watched over by a solid Castle built during the reign of Henry III the town has several places to find good food, an interesting church complete with highwayman’s grave and the unique Bunners hardware shop where you can buy everything from a tin bath to quad bikes plus everything in-between.
+Travelling north is Welshpool with its narrow gauge railway and Powis Castle with its fine collection of paintings, sculptures, furniture and tapestries as well as Italianate terraces and yew hedges in the gardens.
+On the way back you may consider having a meal at a third-generation family pub, The Windmill.

 Ironbridge (40 minutes by car)